ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.twinkly/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->
+### 1.0.11 (2022-12-13)
+* Extend Sentry logging for details.groups when "deprecated"
+* Cancel active pause not working after startup if active beforehand
+* Merge libraries request and twinkly
+* Optimized Code in requests
+* Updated Sentry logging for better viewability

 ### 1.0.10 (2022-12-05)
 * Add sendTo message `uploadTwinkleMovie` to upload a twinkle movie with own colors
 * Update Release Integration in Github Actions and Sentry